lindavr/Docs/readme2.md

 If you are making substantial changes to an existing article, adding or changing images, or contributing a new article, you will need to fork the repository you will be contributing to, using the GitHub user interface.
 A fork is a replica of the main repository, which provides you with a working copy which you can use in isolation.
 If you're not already familiar with making Github contributions, you will also need to install a local Git tool such as Git Bash, a Markdown editor, and learn some Git commands.

+**Note**: Microsoft employees that own (or are regular contributors to) docs.microsoft.com are expected to use a fork of the private repo where their content resides.

 #### Additional considerations

 * If you submit a pull request with new files or significant changes to documentation or code samples, we may also need to correspond with you in the pull request, asking you to submit an online Contribution License Agreement (CLA).
 * Minor corrections or clarifications you submit for documentation and code examples in the repository are covered by the [Microsoft Terms of Use (ToU)](https://www.microsoft.com/en-us/legal/intellectualproperty/copyright/default.aspx).
-* If you are a Microsoft employee please always make your contributions via a fork, and use the internal repository.
+* If you are a Microsoft
+*  please always make your contributions via a fork, and use the internal repository.
 This will ensure your contributions run through the build validation process, and afford you a staging environment for evaluating/testing your changes.
 *  See the [Resources](#resources) section below for more information on Git concepts such as repositories, forks, branches, pull requests, etc.

 ## Repository organization